How Mo Salah fever has gripped Africa

 Mohamed Salah has set Africa's social media buzzing, and even fans of Real Madrid find themselves torn.

-Aminu Mai-unguwa Mohamed is such a staunch support of Liverpool's rivals Chelsea that he is known by his friends as Aminu Mai-unguwa Chelsea, yet he had this to say to the BBC about his support for Salah: "I have faith in Salah, his team will be successful in winning the cup.
+Aminu Mai-unguwa Mohamed is such a staunch supporter of Liverpool's rivals Chelsea that he is known by his friends as Aminu Mai-unguwa Chelsea, yet he had this to say to the BBC about his support for Salah: "I have faith in Salah, his team will be successful in winning the cup.

 "I think he is better than both Messi and Ronaldo combined, and if his team were to play Chelsea, I would still support him."